Class RasterImage

 Binarization of an image using Bradley’s adaptive thresholding algorithm using the integral image thresholding

-public virtual void BinarizeBradley(double brightnessDifference, int windowSize)
+public virtual void BinarizeBradley(

 Parameters